-The women at The Initiative refurbish old sarees and cloth swathes piece by piece, and stitch them by hand by layering them.
+We all have sarees we don’t have the heart to part with.
+But what if there was a way to turn them into something of value?
+Check out The Initiative—a Mumbai-based brand that employs a team of women who make special saree Godhadis (Maharashtrian blankets).
+The women at The Initiative refurbish old sarees and cloth swathes piece by piece and stitch them by hand by layering them.
 Think of it like making biryani, actually.
 Layer over layer of good ol’ sarees, combined over days to ensure they’re making it just as warm as you want them to be.

-Still not sure if you want to reuse those saris?
-You can email them for more clarity.
-Or choose from their selection of readymade of quilts, laptop sleeves, tote bags, utility rolls and organiser books, all inspired by Godhadi blankets.
+However, if you're not quite ready to let go of a saree, you can choose from their selection of readymade of quilts, laptop sleeves, tote bags, utility rolls and organiser books, all inspired by Godhadi blankets.